-Our club relies heavily on volunteers to groom the trails, run the Ski League Program for Children, organize our events, update the web site, produce the newsletters, and run the club.
+Our club relies heavily on volunteers to groom the trails, run the Ski League Program for children, organize our events, produce the newsletters, and run the club.
 Over 2,000 hours each year are contributed by our volunteers that groom the trails, and an additional 1,000 hours are contributed by other volunteers.
-We thank our volunteers in our newsletters, at our Annual Pot Luck, in person, and occasionally in our local newspaper.
+We thank our volunteers in our newsletters, at member/club events, in person, and occasionally in our local newspaper.
 Here are a few of our notable volunteers:

 Evelyn received a lifetime achievement award for her volunteer work for the Revelstoke Nordic Ski Club, from club president Rob Mohr during the club’s 2007-2008 windup dinner.

 MICKEY OLSON, ALLAN McINNES, BRIAN ABEAR (Brian not in photo)

 The following article appeared in the May 17, 2008 issue of the Revelstoke Times Review newspaper.
 It was written by Jill Zacharias as the first in a series of articles featuring Revelstoke’s volunteers:

 All across Canada this week, communities are celebrating National Volunteer Week.
 In Revelstoke, it is the ‘kick-off’ for a year long campaign to promote volunteerism in our community.
 Revelstoke has a strong history of volunteerism.
 Volunteers represent one of the strongest threads that tie a community together.
 In face of the many changes happening in Revelstoke today and in the near future, continuing citizen participation in community organizations and events will help keep our town the friendly, happening place its residents know and love.